 To learn more about Best Practices for documenting in a dashboard, see Documentation best practices.

 All Terra buckets are Standard storage class buckets.
 We may support Nearline Coldline, and Archive storage classes in the future, but they are not available at this time.

-To access the dedicated workspace bucket
+To access the dedicated workspace storage

 To upload your own data (small numbers, small files)